lumeland/blog/posts/lume-2.5.0.md

-The router uses the standard [URLPattern](https://developer.mozilla.org/en-US/docs/Web/API/URLPattern) under the hood, creates an object with all variables captured in the path, and pass it as the first argument of the route handler.
+The router uses the standard [URLPattern](https://developer.mozilla.org/en-US/docs/Web/API/URLPattern) under the hood that creates an object with all variables captured in the path and passes it as the first argument of the route handler.

 In addition to the captured variables, you have the `request` property with the Request instance: